-A message from JMRI, LLC.
+A message from us

 We bring to you expertise based on cutting-edge initiatives and patented intellectual property; unique research and development derived from on-site observations and the realities of management, rather than a rehashing of the latest research in Europe or America; and things such as made-in-Japan initiatives that you will not find anywhere else and which are differentiated from others.

-When it comes to management, as well as our professional attitudes, we have consistently adopted a tireless approach of valuing norms as norms, while simultaneously re-examining those norms with scepticism from various angles to verify if they are truly appropriate.
+When it comes to management, as well as our professional attitudes, we have consistently adopted a tireless approach of valuing norms as norms, while simultaneously re-examining those norms with skepticism from various angles to verify if they are truly appropriate.

 Based on a bottom-up management perspective, we take a considerate approach to our clients and those who approach us for consultations on their difficulties, and focus on whether we can be useful to society and to everyone before we think about profit or loss.

-This is something we have often been asked about by reporters during interviews with the media: rather than adopting a style of management that smells of ulterior motives or the glitter of money, in which higher sales or going public is the objective, we have consistently prioritised tirelessly and carefully tackling what is needed by our clients and by society.
+This is something we have often been asked about by reporters during interviews with the media: rather than adopting a style of management that smells of ulterior motives or the glitter of money, in which higher sales or going public is the objective, we have consistently prioritized tirelessly and carefully tackling what is needed by our clients and by society.

 Although our corporate form is that of a for-profit business, we would like to promote publicly beneficial and socially meaningful activities more than even public or administrative agencies, NPOs, or NGOs; we create the funds for these activities through our for-profit work as well as our own private contributions rather than relying on sponsors, donations, or subsidies, thus remaining self-reliant and increasing our financial and mental independence.